Armies Battles and Sieges Colours and Standards

 Only the cap is known.

-De la Gardie’s regimental colour was actually yellow but the grenadier company was supposedly part of the Narva garrison and may have received uniforms with the same colours as its garrison regiment.
+De la Gardie’s regimental colour was actually yellow but the grenadier company was part of the Narva garrison and may have received uniforms with the same colours as its garrison regiment in 1703.

 Vest and breeches are not mentioned but breeches were blue in 1705.
 The tassel on the karpus might suggest that the crown was of a similar design as the grenadier cap.